What are Driver Vehicle Inspection Reports (DVIR)?

 Then, the FMCSA found that professional truck drivers spent about 46.7 million hours each year completing DVIRs, even though there were no safety or technical problems reported in them.

-Not only did this take a considerable amount of driver’s time; likewise, it also stuck the FMCSA with the 19th highest paperwork burden.
+Not only did this take a considerable amount of driver’s time; likewise, but it also stuck the FMCSA with the 19th highest paperwork burden.

 That’s really a lot of paper, considering behemoths like the Veterans Administration, Medicare, Social Security, and Veterans Administration.